About

 How We Work

-They meet throughout the year, starting in March.
-They direct the work and some people get involved in specific tasks, such as curation, PR, and the practical tasks.
+They meet throughout the year, and direct every aspect of the work.
+Members get involved in specific tasks, such as curation, PR, setting up the exhibition and the many practical tasks.

-They are a diverse group, some people have been involved for years and new people join each year.
-People have their own interests and experience in art and mental health.
-They aim that everyone’s voice is equal in their work.
-The group’s diversity means that the project keeps evolving and that the needs of people with experience of mental health issues remain at the centre of the exhibition.
+They are a diverse group, some have been involved for years and new people join each year.
+People have a range of interests and experience in art and mental health.

 Exhibitors